+In time, the company became closely associated with the work of Samuel Beckett, performing a total of eight pieces by the author, some of which were texts not originally written for the theatre.
+It also frequently invited figures from the music world, like Bob Telson and David Byrne, to collaborate on productions.
 Mabou Mines was awarded on Obie Award in 1974 for "General Excellence" and one for "Sustained Achievement" in 1986.
 Several other Obies followed throughout the '70s and '80s, for direction, music and acting.
 Ms. Maleczech shared an Obie with Julie Archer in 1980 for her design of Vanishing Pictures, and received others, in 1983 and '84, for her performances in Hajj—a "performance poem" written by Breuer in which the actress' image was reflected and televised many times—and Through the Leaves, Franz Xaver Kroetz's unflinchingly grim play about a woman butcher and her abusive lover.

 A late triumph for the actress came in 1990 with a gender-bending King Lear, in which the male roles were played by women and vice versa.
 The story was set in the American South in the 1950s, and the actors spoke softly, directly into microphones.
 Ms. Maleczech played the title role, for which she won another Obie Award.
 The production was not particularly well-reviewed, but nonetheless has endured as a sort of cultural landmark.